 07 January: Dissolution of the Commonwealth member Albion.
 The Principality of Campinia joins the Flandrensian Commonwealth.

-14 March: Flandrensis publishes the “The Micronational Spirit Manifesto”, a guideline for new micronations on how to behave in the micronational community.
+14 March: Flandrensis publishes the “The Manifest of the Micronational Spirit”, a guideline for new micronations on how to behave in the micronational community.

 15 May: Sixth Constitutional reform: political parties back allowed in Flandrensis.